sagar-cybersec/Phishing-Simulation-PowerShell-Detection/readme.md

 ## 📌 Project Overview

 This project simulates a phishing campaign using GoPhish and detects malicious PowerShell execution using Wazuh SIEM.
-We will be luring our users by sending a payroll phishing email & at the same time delivering a malicious(Not actual malware) payload into the same device.
+We will be luring our users by sending a payroll phishing email & at the same time delivering a malicious(Not actual malware) payload into the same device to demonstrate detection and alert triage capabilities.

 The objective of this lab is to: